KevCaz/KevCaz.github.io/content/notes/biblio/cittaion_orcid.md

 1. a web page with details about researcher background and publication (see mine at https://orcid.org/0000-0001-6619-9874 and check out this [previous note on the topic]([dd](/notes/biblio/orcidexportref/)));

-2. an ORCID account can be used to log in the web interfaces of various scientific journals so that research have a centralized login and personnal details for various journals (see the log in page of [Global Ecology and Biogeography](https://onlinelibrary.wiley.com/journal/14668238) as an example
+2. an ORCID account can be used to log in the web interfaces of various scientific journals so that research have a centralized login and personal details for various journals (see the log in page of [Global Ecology and Biogeography](https://onlinelibrary.wiley.com/journal/14668238) as an example
 :arrow_down:).